RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/mp/mp-6.3.md

 ## Control Statement

-Apply nondestructive sanitization techniques to portable storage devices prior to connecting such devices to the system under the following circumstances: {{ insert: param, mp-06.03_odp }}.
+The organization applies nondestructive sanitization techniques to portable storage devices prior to connecting such devices to the information system under the following circumstances: {{ insert: param, mp-6.3_prm_1 }}.

+## Control Objective

+Determine if the organization:

+- \[MP-6(3)[1]\] defines circumstances requiring sanitization of portable storage devices; and

+- \[MP-6(3)[2]\] applies nondestructive sanitization techniques to portable storage devices prior to connecting such devices to the information system under organization-defined circumstances requiring sanitization of portable storage devices.

 ## Control guidance

-Portable storage devices include external or removable hard disk drives (e.g., solid state, magnetic), optical discs, magnetic or optical tapes, flash memory devices, flash memory cards, and other external or removable disks.
-Portable storage devices can be obtained from untrustworthy sources and contain malicious code that can be inserted into or transferred to organizational systems through USB ports or other entry portals.
-While scanning storage devices is recommended, sanitization provides additional assurance that such devices are free of malicious code.
-Organizations consider nondestructive sanitization of portable storage devices when the devices are purchased from manufacturers or vendors prior to initial use or when organizations cannot maintain a positive chain of custody for the devices.
+This control enhancement applies to digital media containing classified information and Controlled Unclassified Information (CUI).
+Portable storage devices can be the source of malicious code insertions into organizational information systems.
+Many of these devices are obtained from unknown and potentially untrustworthy sources and may contain malicious code that can be readily transferred to information systems through USB ports or other entry portals.
+While scanning such storage devices is always recommended, sanitization provides additional assurance that the devices are free of malicious code to include code capable of initiating zero-day attacks.
+Organizations consider nondestructive sanitization of portable storage devices when such devices are first purchased from the manufacturer or vendor prior to initial use or when organizations lose a positive chain of custody for the devices.

-## Control assessment-objective

-non-destructive sanitization techniques are applied to portable storage devices prior to connecting such devices to the system under {{ insert: param, mp-06.03_odp }}.